ρμ

 ρμ is a Java library of Randomization enHancements and Other Math Utilities (rho mu).
 It includes implementations of various algorithms for efficiently randomly sampling combinations of indexes into arrays and other sequential structures, randomly sampling pairs and triples of unique indexes, randomly sampling k indexes, etc. It also includes efficient implementations of random number generation from distributions other than uniform, such as Gaussian, Cauchy, Binomial, etc. Additionally, it includes implementations of other math functions that are either needed by the randomization utilities, or which are needed by some of our other projects.

-The randomization enhancements includes:
+Features: The randomization enhancements includes:

 The ρμ source code repository is hosted on GitHub; and is licensed under the GNU General Public License Version 3 (GPLv3).
 The API documentation is found on this site.
 The library is regularly published to Maven Central, from which it is easily imported into software projects using Maven and other commonly used build tools.